Sigmmma/c20/src/content/h1/tools/h1a-ek/readme.md

 * The command `core_load_name` now loads instead of saving.
 * The debug menu now has the option for `debug_menu_rebuild`
 * The command `player_spawn_count` will no longer cause an assertion when used without multiple controllers.
+* Decals will no longer appear in front of geometry when viewed from a certain distance.

 ## Tool